Taiyo Sentai Sun Vulcan: Guardians of World Peace

 The Japanese branch of the GWP is Sun Vulcan's secret headquarters, with the restaurant Snack Safari and a safari park acting as a front.

 Sun Vulcan

-Sun Vulcan is the name of the Guardians of World Peace's Taiyo Sentai, they are the first and only Super Sentai core team to be all-male.
+The eponymous Sun Vulcan is the name of the Guardians of World Peace's Taiyo Sentai, they are the first and only Super Sentai team to be all-male.
 Each of the Sun Vulcan members identifies himself before the group says "Shine!
 Taiyo Sentai Sun Vulcan!" (輝け!太陽戦隊サンバルカン!, Kagayake!
 Taiyō Sentai San Barukan!).
 Ryusuke, Kinya and Asao's last names also Takayuki's given name include the Japanese names of their totem animals.